awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/vpc-no-nat.md

 ### Deploying with the AWS Toolkits, AWS CLI, EB CLI, or Elastic Beanstalk API<a name="vpc-no-nat-new-options"></a>

-When deploying your application to Elastic Beanstalk using the AWS toolkits, EB CLI, the AWS CLI, or API, you can specify your VPC option settings in a file and deploy it with your source bundle\.
+When deploying your application to Elastic Beanstalk using the AWS toolkits, EB CLI, AWS CLI, or API, you can specify your VPC option settings in a file and deploy it with your source bundle\.
 See  for more information\.

 When you create your configuration file with your option settings, you need to specify the following configuration options:[aws:ec2:vpc](command-options-general.md#command-options-general-ec2vpc) Namespace: